Black or White (Steve Harley & Cockney Rebel song)

-"Black or White" is a song by British rock band Steve Harley & Cockney Rebel, which was released in 1975 as the lead single from their fourth studio album Timeless Flight (1976).
+"Black or White" is a song by British rock band Steve Harley & Cockney Rebel, released on 14 November 1975 as the lead single from their fourth studio album Timeless Flight (1976).
 The song was written and produced by Harley.

 Writing

 "Black or White" was inspired by the 1925 poem "The Hollow Men" by the British poet T. S. Eliot.
 Harley revealed to The Observer in 1976 that T. S. Eliot is a big hero to him, and that he used the form of his poem to write "Black or White".
 When Harley wrote the song, he intended for it to be a future single.